raypeng/DGBDT/index.md

 ![higgs](assets/different-datasets.png)

-Based on our intial profiling, the HIGGS dataset benefits signficantly more from the increase in dataset size, supporting our hypothesis that a larger dataset would offset the CUDA memory setup overhead and allow a GPU/hybrid implementation to shine.
-Specifically, our hybrid implementation has a **24 speedup** over our optimized squential for the HIGGs dataset, but only a **4.7x speedup** when training on the Microsoft Learning to Rank dataset.
+Based on our intial profiling, the hybrid algorithm benefits significantly from the increase in dataset size, supporting our hypothesis that a larger dataset would offset the CUDA memory setup overhead and allow a GPU/hybrid implementation to shine.
+Specifically, our hybrid implementation has a **24x speedup** over our optimized sequential version  for the HIGGs dataset, but only a **4.7x speedup** when training on the Microsoft Learning to Rank dataset.

 ## References